TheScriptRailoth/package-custom_numpad/README.md

-# Custom NumPad Widget
+# Custom Numeric Pad Widget

 A Flutter package that provides a customizable numeric pad widget for integration into various screens, such as payment interfaces.

 ## Overview

-The Custom NumPad Widget is designed to offer a customizable numeric pad interface that can be seamlessly integrated into Flutter applications, particularly in scenarios requiring numeric input, such as payment forms.
+The Custom Numeric Pad Widget is designed to offer a customizable numeric pad interface that can be seamlessly integrated into Flutter applications, particularly in scenarios requiring numeric input, such as payment forms.

 ### Features